-I can’t be the only one out there, but I can’t grasp why people would do invest/purchase a Certificate of Deposit (CD).
+I can’t be the only one out there, but I can’t grasp why people would invest/purchase a Certificate of Deposits (CD).
 Specifically, I am focusing on the 1 year CD because anything shorter has terrible yields and anything longer poses too much of an interest rate risk for my tastes.
 I started thinking about this topic when I saw a Wall Street Journal Blog entry titled, “Banks Offer Higher CD Rates to Offset Credit Crunch Losses” discussing how the big banks are starting to raise CD interest rates.
-Specifically, it highlights Washington Mutual’s 5% APY 1 year CD.
+Specifically, it highlights Washington Mutual’s 5% APY 1-year CD.

 What is a Certificate of Deposit (CD)?

-The Securities and Exchange Commission provides us a straightforward definition of a CD,
+The Securities and Exchange Commission provides us with a straightforward definition of a CD,

 A CD is a special type of deposit account with a bank or thrift institution that typically offers a higher rate of interest than a regular savings account.

 When you purchase a CD, you invest a fixed sum of money for fixed period of time – six months, one year, five years, or more – and, in exchange, the issuing bank pays you interest, typically at regular intervals.
 When you cash in or redeem your CD, you receive the money you originally invested plus any accrued interest.
 But if you redeem your CD before it matures, you may have to pay an “early withdrawal” penalty or forfeit a portion of the interest you earned.

 I thought a fair comparison would be $10,000 in Washington Mutual’s 5% APY 1 Year vs $10,000 in Washington Mutuals’ 3.75% APY online savings account.
 My hypothesis: The amount extra you will earn is not, in my humble opinion worth, your money being locked up for 1 year.